VWS-Python/vws-python/docs/source/contributing.rst

 Contributions to this repository must pass tests and linting.

-Travis CI is the canonical source truth.
+CI is the canonical source truth.

 Install contribution dependencies
 ---------------------------------